 - Improving quality of life through better understanding of brain disease mechanisms

 - Respect and integrity

-To maintain and promote the highest level of PET and MRI imaging expertise and innovation to accelerate the internationally recognized cutting edge neuroimaging research at UBC and in British Columbia in its quest for solutions to the devastating impact of brain disease.
+To maintain and promote the highest level of neuroimaging expertise and innovation to accelerate the internationally recognized cutting edge neuroimaging research at UBC and in British Columbia in its quest for solutions to the devastating impact of brain disease.